-Yes, as indicated in the BMA's notification of ballot, BMA members who are employed either under the 2016 TCS (including GP trainees), locally employed junior doctors and locum junior doctors are being balloted.
-Doctors on a variety of contracts appear to have been balloted (the notice of ballot and results which organisations have received should indicate which categories of doctors have been balloted) and it will therefore be lawful for the BMA to call out these members and for them to strike and be protected, regardless of the contracts under which they are employed.
-We understand that agency locum doctors have not been balloted.
+Yes.
+We understand that the BMA has balloted and is calling out all their resident doctor members who are employed by an NHS employer on a variety of contracts, including those employed on the 2016 TCS (including GP trainees)local terms and conditions ('Trust grade') and locums.
+It will therefore be lawful for the BMA to call out these members and for them to strike and be protected, regardless of the contracts under which they are employed.
+We understand that agency locum doctors have not been balloted and are not being called out.
 It should be noted that just because an employee has not been balloted does not mean they cannot take industrial action.
-Employees who are not members of any union, and so will not have been balloted, can take official action where they go out with junior doctors.
+Employees who are not members of any union, and so will not have been balloted, can take official action where they go out with resident doctors.